 Next week starts another (my second) GRIT Challenge (3 GRIT classes, 1 fitness challenge and 1 nutritional challenge per week).
 This is a 5 week GRIT indulgence of pushing your body to the max whilst eating clean.
 Over the past 3 months (since the last GRIT Challenge) I have been on holiday (and didn’t eat very clean), got injured (and didn’t train as much as I had been) and basically ate what I wanted.
 Not good!
 So, I know it’s “Time to GRIT™ my teeth and eat clean, again”!
 Believe me, I have a long way to go, so here goes!

 RIGHT!
 So what I am saying in all this!

 - I am not saying that you necessarily need to start eating a primal/paleo influenced diet (as much as I believe in it and how it will transform your body).

 - I’m not saying you must start going to One Fitness, even though, in my opinion it is the best gym I have ever trained in (and there are very few within a 10 mile radius that I haven’t been a member off).

 - I’m not saying you have to do anything I suggest you do do.
 Here’s what I am saying.
 If you are serious about changing your culinary lifestyle for good and therefore changing how your body operates and lasts the test of time, then I seriously recommend you read The Primal Blueprint by Mark Sisson.
 It will give you all the reasons why eating a primal/paleo style diet will be the best thing you can do for your body.
 It will tell you how to train to get the best results with the least amount of injury and stress on your body.
 Basically, it will help you live a more fulfilled and energetic life whilst eating the foods our bodies are created to eat.

-Click the link below and order your copy!
+Click here and order your copy!